 A small voice at the back of my head drew my attention to Emily’s use of the word ‘we’re’.
 We were running away.
-Me too.
+Me, too.
 Emily wasn’t going alone.
 And of course, I accepted that.
 No girlfriend of mine was ever going to run away alone.

 “How long can we hide here?”
 I asked.
 I was sure Emily had it all worked out.
-It was a shame we hadn’t built the extension to the tree-house like she’d wanted; more space, a kitchen and toilet and so on would have been useful.
+It was a shame we hadn’t built the extension to the tree-house as she’d wanted; more space, a kitchen and toilet and so on would have been useful.

 “Where does your brother work?”
 Emily asked, not replying to my question.

-“Eh, the meat processing factory up on the industrial estate” I said meekly.
+“Eh, the meat processing factory up on the industrial estate,” I said meekly.